Pmusalimadugu/noise-cancellation/README.md

-# noise-cancellation
+# pltw-template
-PLTW Implementation of Active Noise Cancelling
+PLTW Implementation of an Android App